avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 25 : Pagination
-Group a series of buttons together on a single line or stack them in a vertical column.
+Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.

+### - Day 26 : Scrollspy
+Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.